My Inspiration for Creating BackTpack

 Currently HRDC's greatest need is for more mobile clinics in rural areas of Nepal, since rural villages are a 4 to 5 day walk to reach even a road.
 Transporting a disabled person is done on the back of another, using the tumpline system.
 Each such clinic costs around 10,000 US dollars which can serve 350-450 children with disability.
 The average cost of surgical treatment for a child with disability is around 1000 US dollars.

 It is fitting that a portion of profits from the BackTpack carrying system support the Nepalese culture and people who inspired its design, especially in this time of great need.
-Your purchases of BackTpack will contribute to that effort through Drs.
+Your purchases of BackTpack have contributed to that effort through Drs.
 Banskota and the Hospital & Rehabilitation Centre for Disabled Children.
 Thank you.